Sage-Bionetworks/portalsDocs/articles/evaluation_queues.md

 ## View Submissions of an Evaluation Queue

 All submissions of an Evaluation queue can be views through the through the use of a leaderboard.
 To learn how to create a wiki page, please visit [here](http://docs.synapse.org/articles/wikis.html).
 Below are instructions on how to set up a leaderboard.
-You must know the **evaluation Id** to do so.
+You must know the **evaluation Id** to do so; see the section on how to "Configure an Evaluation Queue" for instructions on finding the evaluation Id.

 #### Adding Leaderboard Widget